JohannesMP/PrefixLog/README.md

 Log(5) << "It has supports " << "insertion operators" << std::endl
        << "and std::endl";
 /* OUTPUT:
-     It has insertion operator support
+     It has supports insertion operators
-     which works with std::endl.
+     and std::endl.
 */
 ```